EdoardoCicero/PDDL-Examples/README.md

 _Note_: Typing is a useful feature that assign a type to a variable in the domain file (in market example i had to use a predicate to express the "type" of an object like (robot ?r))
 	and it can be specified the type of the variables that are in the preconditions of the actions.
-Another introduction wrt the previous examples are the universal quantifiers: since a vehicle can carry any type of object but it can load one at a time they are used to check if "all objects are not being carryed by the vehicle" before loading it (an existential quantifier could have been used as it is the complement, like "it doesn't exist an object that is being carryed by the vehicle).
+Another introduction wrt the previous examples are the universal quantifiers: since a vehicle can carry any type of object but it can load one at a time they are used to check if "all objects are not being carryed by the vehicle" before loading it (an existential quantifier could have been used as it is the complement, like "it doesn't exist an object that is being carryed by the vehicle).<br/><br/>

 ### Logistic problem with cost
 _Description_: Same as previous problem.